Damitri411/OBDC-Comparison/README.md

-It provides working R implementations of four representative designs spanning the three principal statistical paradigms for OBDC estimation: a model-based design (**EffTox**), a model-assisted design (**Comb-BOIN12**), and two utility-integrated designs (**COMIC** and **uTPI-Comb**).
+It provides working R implementations of four representative designs spanning the three principal statistical paradigms for OBDC estimation: a model-based design (**EffTox**), a model-assisted design (**Comb-BOIN12**), and two utility-integrated designs (**COMIC** and **uTPI-Comb**). `efftox.R` also includes **EffTox-TITE**, a variant of EffTox with continuous (rolling) accrual and a time-to-event weighted likelihood in place of EffTox's usual fixed-cohort, fully-observed-outcome conduct — see "EffTox vs. EffTox-TITE" below for how each tool exposes it.
 Each design is built from a common set of configurable parameters and can be run either as a command-line report or through an interactive Shiny application, allowing users to explore scenario assumptions and compare operating characteristics across designs without needing to read the underlying statistical code.

-This reporsitory contains Six self-contained .R files (the scenarios, the four design engines, one "just-run-it" script and an R Shiny app makes up the bundle.
+This repository contains six self-contained .R files (the scenarios, the four design engines, and one "just-run-it" script) plus an R Shiny app.

+## EffTox vs. EffTox-TITE

+The command-line script and the Shiny app currently expose EffTox-TITE **differently** — worth knowing before you run either one:

+- **`execution.R`** always runs **five** designs: Comb-BOIN12, EffTox,
+  EffTox-TITE, COMIC, and uTPI-Comb, every time.
+- **The Shiny app** always runs **four** designs, with an **`isTITE`** toggle (Arguments tab, default `FALSE`) that swaps EffTox for EffTox-TITE in that one slot — never both at once.

+Both draw on the same underlying `efftox_config(..., isTITE = TRUE/FALSE)` argument in `efftox.R`; the two tools just default to different ways of using it.

 ## Try the interactive app online